 Wood: The typical kitchen island base is made of wood.
 Oak, pine, and cherry are among the most popular options.
 These materials are durable and withstand the test of time, but they also cost a pretty penny.

-MDF: Some kitchen island bases are made of medium-density fiberboard, or MDF.
+MDF: Some kitchen island bases are made of medium-density fiberboard, also called MDF.
 While MDF resembles real wood and is significantly cheaper, it’s lightweight and can be somewhat flimsy.
 Note that some kitchen islands have a genuine wood exterior with inner shelving made of MDF.

 Metal: A handful of kitchen island bases are made of metal, many of which boast commercially inspired designs.
 More often than not, these islands have metal legs.
 They have a minimalistic, modern appearance that may look out of place in a more traditional kitchen.